The Doctors Company Foundation

-The Foundation was created in 2008 by The Doctors Company, the nation’s largest insurer of medical professional liability for physicians, surgeons, and other health professionals.
+The Foundation was created in 2008 by The Doctors Company, the nation’s largest physician-owned medical malpractice insurer.

 The purpose of the Foundation is to support patient safety education for healthcare professionals in training and in practice, and patient safety research with clinically useful applications.
-In this context, patient safety is defined as a healthcare discipline that minimizes the incidence and impact of adverse events by redesigning systems and processes using human factors principles to reduce errors.
+With this in mind, we focus on projects/activities that develop knowledge, techniques, and tools whose application reduces or eliminates risk of adverse events that cause harm to patients while under care.

 The Foundation is a charitable organization with 501(c)3 nonprofit status.
-It is governed by a nine-member Board of Directors that includes physicians and corporate representatives.
-The board is chaired by David B. Troxel, MD, who is also medical director at The Doctors Company.
+It is governed by a Board of Directors that includes physicians and corporate representatives.
+The board is chaired by William C. Rupp, MD.

 - Applicants must be able to demonstrate innovative approaches.

 - Applicants must be able to demonstrate patient/clinician outcomes.

 - Applicants must be able to disseminate findings publicly.